A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: DEA Estimation and Inference

 \subsection{Analysis of Efficiency Distributions}

-To rigorously evaluate the statistical significance of these observed differences, we employed a kernel-based hypothesis testing approach using the Maximum Mean Discrepancy \citep[MMD,][]{Gretton2012}.
-We conducted pairwise MMD tests for all combinations of ethnic groups.
-For each pair of groups $A$ and $B$, we defined the null hypothesis as $H_0: F_A = F_B$ and the alternative hypothesis as $H_1: F_A \neq F_B$, where $F_A$ and $F_B$ are the underlying distributions of efficiency scores for groups $A$ and $B$, respectively.
-The MMD between these distributions is defined as
+To rigorously evaluate the statistical significance of the observed differences in efficiency distributions, we employed a kernel-based hypothesis-testing approach based on the Maximum Mean Discrepancy \citep[MMD,][]{Gretton2012}.
+We conducted both pairwise comparisons and "group-vs-rest" analyses across three cumulative time periods (2010-2013, 2010-2016, and 2010-2019) to assess how distributional differences evolve with sample size and temporal scope.
+For each comparison between groups $A$ and $B$, we defined the null hypothesis as $H_0: F_A = F_B$ and the alternative hypothesis as $H_1: F_A \neq F_B$, where $F_A$ and $F_B$ are the underlying distributions of relative efficiency scores.

-where $\theta_A, \theta_A' \stackrel{iid}{\sim} F_A$ and $\theta_B, \theta_B' \stackrel{iid}{\sim} F_B$.
-Here, $\theta$ represents the DEA efficiency scores corresponding to the inputs $X_1$, $X_2$ and output $Y_1$, as derived in \eqref{eq:dea_model}.
-For the kernel function $K$, we use a Gaussian kernel $K(\theta_A,\theta_B) = \exp(-|\theta_A-\theta_B|^2/2\sigma^2)$, with $\sigma$ set to the median distance between points in the aggregate sample.
-We then use this kernel matrix to compute the MMD test statistics and determined their significance via permutation tests with 1000 Monte Carlo iterations.
-To account for multiple pairwise comparisons, we applied the Bonferonni correction to control the family-wise error rate.
-With six pairwise tests, the adjusted significance level became $\alpha_{adj} = 0.05/6 \approx 0.008$.
-We compared the $p$-values from the permutation tests to this adjusted significance level to determine statistical significance, with the results of the pairwise MMD tests presented in Table \ref{tab:mmd_results}.